-After 5 years living in Britain, my wife has decided it’s time for her to go back to her home country of Greece.
-And take me with her.
+After 5 years living in Britain, Passepartout has decided it’s time for her to go back to her home country of Greece.
+And to take me with her.

 But, before we depart these shores for the last time, she tells me she wants to be taken on a grand tour of the whole country, to see all the places on this island she hasn’t seen before, to feel like she’s really embraced Britain and Britishness.
 To feel a real Briton.